Jonathan2251/lbt/source/lld.rst

   //                                    -----------------------------------

-:num:`Figure #lld-f6` is the memory contents after the example program is loaded.
+:numref:`lld-f6` is the memory contents after the example program is loaded.

 .. _lld-f6:
 .. figure:: ../Fig/lld/6.png